Flexiana/framework/README.md

 # Xiana framework

 Xiana is a lightweight web-application framework written in clojure, for clojure.
-The goal is to be simple, fast, and most important - a welcoming platform for web programmers with different background who want to experience the wonders of functional programming!
+The goal is to be simple, fast, and most important - a welcoming platform for web programmers with different backgrounds who want to experience the wonders of functional programming!

-It's easy to install, fun to experiment with, and a powerful tool to produce monolithic web application.
+It's easy to install, fun to experiment with, and a powerful tool to produce monolithic web applications.

 ## Installation

 ### From template

-Xiana has its leiningen template, so you can create a skeleton project with
+Xiana has its own leiningen template, so you can create a skeleton project with

 ```shell
 lein new xiana app
 ```

-### As dependency
+### As a dependency

-Add it to your project as dependency from clojars:
+Add it to your project as a dependency from clojars:

 [![Clojars Project](https://img.shields.io/clojars/v/com.flexiana/framework.svg)](https://clojars.org/com.flexiana/framework)